mlswg/mls-architecture/draft-omara-mls-architecture.md

 identity.
 Note that if Clients from the same Member share keying material, then one will be able to impersonate another.

-Finally, Clients should not be able to perform trivial denial of service attacks {{denial-of-service}}.
+Finally, Clients should not be able to perform denial of service attacks {{denial-of-service}}.

 # System Requirements